 |507 km||18 minutes||Electric||53 kW front / 120 kW rear||72.6kWh|

 There are many engine options for this car’s solely electric drivetrain.
-168 horsepower is produced when the normal range battery is coupled with a single electric motor that is positioned at the back.
+168 horsepower is produced when the normal-range battery is coupled with a single electric motor positioned at the back.
 The rear-drive option produces around 225 horsepower and 256 pound-feet of torque, accelerating the vehicle from 0 to 60 mph in 7.4 seconds with a longer-range battery.
 Moreover, power is available in the all-wheel drive model, with 320 horsepower and 446 pound-feet of torque.
 This automobile is sporty because to its low centre of gravity and wide EV tyres.
 In addition, the Hyundai IONIQ 5 EV’s basic 58 kWh battery pack can deliver a 220-mile range.
 The longer 77.5 kWh battery has a range of 303 miles on a single engine and 266 miles with twin motors.
 It took around 18 minutes to charge the bigger battery, from 10% to 80%.

 Hyundai IONIQ 5 EV Key Specifications